vikashoo7/Question/linux.md

 Boot
 ------
-    * If the physical server is keep rebooting then how will you troubleshoot?
-Hint: the boot order may check.

     * How to increase the boot partition in Linux?
-    * What will happen initrd is deleted?
-    * What is initrd?
-    * What is the boot process?
+        It's technically possible, but there is NO supported method to do this, and the unsupported method is very risky and can create instability in the disk.

-    Why the size of MBR is 512 bytes?
-Explain the different components like partition table, segment, magic no How to boot the server in runlavel 4 and how to enable network in run level 4?
+    * How to boot the server in runlavel 4 and how to enable network in run level 4? we can use "/usr/sbin/telinit" comamnd to cahnge the runlevel
+                #/usr/sbin/telinit <runlevel>

     * Explain boot process?
         1. BIOS (Basic Input output System).
 This will check physical hardware of the system and executes the MBR
         2. MBR (Master boot Record)- this will executes the Grub